jatinderjit/rust-atomics/docs/channels.md

 until any one of `Sender` and `Receiver` is in scope.
 When both are dropped, `split` can be called again to produce a new pair.
 The channel is also reset for this new pair, so that the old message might not creep in.

+### Version 9: Blocking Receive

+Get rid of the panic!
+The `Receiver` will park the thread, if no message is available.
+The `Sender` now needs a reference to the `Receiver`'s thread.
+We'll choose an easy way out, and restrict the `Receiver` by not allowing to to be `Send` anymore.
+So the thread calling `split` will be the receiving thread.